swarantivj04-afk/credit-card-analysis-/README.md

         Which customer segments (age/income/gender) have higher credit usage and potential value?
         What is the total revenue generated and how does it vary over time (weekly trends)?
 8. Key Insights :
-      top 2 age groupe having max spending : 36-45 , 46-55 (male mostly), spent on bills
+      top 2 age groupe having max spending : 36-45 , 46-55 (male mostly) spent on bills .
-      the spend for entertainment was done by females people with high income spent high
-      maximum transactions are made for paying bills9 total spend is near about 18-19M in a week.
+      the spend for entertainment was done by females . people with high income spent high . maximum transactions are made for paying bills. total spend is near about 18-19M in a week.
 9. Business Recommendations :
       •	High-value customers must be strategically retained.